 If you really prefer endurance-style exercise, you'll still achieve longer-term health benefits by relying on movement patterns that strengthen and protect the most vulnerable parts of your body.
 That's not running, says Boyce.
 It's lousy for joint health and lousy for strength gains—and remember, being more resistant to injury is a really important benefit of being strong, particularly as you age.

 "If you don't like running, you don't have to do it to get the cardio benefits you're after," says Somerset.
 "You could use a rowing ergometer, swing a kettlebell, ride a bike hard or push a sled."
-Shooting for, say, ten kilometres in 40 minutes on a rowing machine or a 500-kettlebell swing workout are goals that can satisfy that craving for long, gut-busting endurance workouts without causing as much joint damage.
+Shooting for, say, ten kilometers in forty minutes on a rowing machine or a 500-kettlebell swing workout are goals that can satisfy that craving for long, gut-busting endurance workouts without causing as much joint damage.
 The upshot is that you'll gain better posture, a stronger core, and a healthier back.

 But If Running Is Life, then run.
 But as Boyce puts it, "You should serve strength training as your entrée and running as your side dish."
 So if you run for 20 or 30 minutes, balance that with 30 to 40 minutes of strength training first.
 You'll burn more fat, improve your heart health, and have better mobility, balance, and flexibility all the way into old age.
 Isn't that the point of exercise in the first place?